projectdx/test_harness/README.markdown

       Then I am logged in

+### 2. features/step_definitions/login_step.rb
 Step definition should also be at a high level void of most details, and easy to follow for the developer.
 It is best to keep each step to few lines of code (3 is a good max).
 Notice the syntax of the assertions 'should be_something.

-Test Harness provides four objects that you can use in a step definition, three of them you can use here (<strong>given, uid, uiv</strong>), and hopefully the fourth one (mm - for Mental Model) you only need to use within the test harness artifacts.
+Test Harness provides four objects that you can use in a step definition, three of them you can use here (**given, uid, uiv**), and hopefully the fourth one (**mm** - for Mental Model) you only need to use within the test harness artifacts.

-### features/step_definitions/login_step.rb
     Given /^a user$/ do
       given.a_user
     end